When You or Someone You Love Gets Angry

 If you simmer...

-- Pay attention and rate your stress level.
+Pay attention to your stress level.

-- Speak up early if you're upset.
+Speak up if you're upset.

-- Use journal writing to express yourself.
+Use journal writing to express yourself.

-- Use meditation to get in touch with feelings and release them.
+Use meditation to get in touch with feelings and release them.

 If you explode...